Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Introduction

 $\bullet$ \textbf{Dependence on the Intrinsic Dimension.} By leveraging low-dimensional geometric structures of data, the error in \eqref{eq:intro} has an exponential dependence on $d$ rather than the ambient dimension $D$.
 This improvement offers foundational insight into the role of geometry in ICL.

 {\bf Organization.} In this paper, we present some preliminaries in Section \ref{sec:pre} and the problem setup in Section \ref{sec:icl}.
-Our main results are presented in Section \ref{sec:main} and a roadmap of the proof is given in Section \ref{sec:proofthm}.
-Finally, we conclude our paper in Section \ref{sec:conclude}.
+We bridge attention to kernel methods in Section \ref{sec:main} and present the generalization error bound in Section \ref{sec:errorbound}.
+Related works are discussed in Section \ref{sec:related}.
+Finally, we make conclusion and discuss the limitation of our paper in Section \ref{sec:conclude}.

-{\bf Notation.} Throughout this paper, vectors are denoted by boldface letters, while scalars and matrices are denoted by standard (non-bold) letters.
+{\bf Notation.~} Throughout this paper, vectors are denoted by boldface letters, while scalars and matrices are denoted by standard (non-bold) letters.
 For a vector $\xb\in \RR^D$, we use $\|\xb\|$ to denote its Euclidean norm.
 For a function $f:\Omega\rightarrow \RR$, we denote its $L^\infty$ norm as $\|f\|_{L^\infty(\Omega)}:=\sup_{\xb \in \Omega}|f(\xb)|$.